derangedhk417/pyfit/README.md

 ## Notes

 - All of the files in src/ are meant to be reuseable.
 This means that you can import them and use them in your own code without too much effort.
-See doc/ for more details.
-- You might notice that the structural parameter generation and neighbor list calculations take quite a while.
-This is because they are written entirely in Python and run on a single thread.
-They do use numpy to speed things up, but that can only go so far.
+The code in the tools/ directory contains good examples of this.